ansible-collections/ibm_zos_cics/docs/source/modules/cmci_get.rst

 record_count
-  Identifies a subset of records in a results cache starting from the first record in the results cache or from the record specified by the index parameter.
+  Identifies a subset of records in the results cache, starting either from the first record in the results cache or from the record specified by the index parameter.

-  A negative number indicates a count back from the last record; for example, -1 means the last record, -2 the last record but one, and so on
+  A negative number indicates a count back from the last record; for example, ``-1`` means the last record, ``-2`` the last record but one, and so on.

-  Count must be an integer, a value of zero is not permitted.
+  The count value must be an integer; a value of zero is not permitted.

   | **required**: False